Skip to main content

 • Positions that are up for nomination

-Your meeting notice should go out to members at a minimum 7 days before the AGM or as stated in your constitution.
+Your meeting notice should go out to members at a minimum of 7 days before the AGM or as stated in your constitution.
 You must attempt to contact all members.
 It is recommended that you send notice of the AGM via email, but you may also choose to use social media, texting, etc. The more methods you use, the better.

 Agenda